CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - **Description:** Session-based, multiplayer game management hub.
 - **Functionality:**
     - Allows selection of a character template for the session.
-    - Displays core stats (HP, Sanity, MV, DEF) with interactive trackers and session-based max stat modifiers.
+    - Displays core stats (HP, Sanity) with interactive trackers and session-based max stat modifiers.
+MV and DEF trackers removed from main view, but remain in character modal.
     - Session Crypto Tracker: Added crypto tracking (default 0, user adjustable, shown on main page and in character modal).
     - **Session Bleed Points Tracker**: Added bleed points tracking (default 0, user adjustable, shown on main page and in character modal, with Hemorrhage warning).
     - Displays selected arsenal card (front/back images) and its equipment.